StartupShell/web-2017/_posts/2017-04-06-stripe-atlas-partnership.md

 subtitle: "Partnership set to provide an invaluable service to early-stage startups."
 ---

-__COLLEGE PARK, Md.__ - Startup Shell is proud to announce it's induction into the Stripe Atlas Network of incubators and accelerators.
+__COLLEGE PARK, Md.__ - Startup Shell is proud to announce its induction into the Stripe Atlas Network of incubators and accelerators.
 Stripe Atlas is a new initiative launched by Stripe designed to eliminate barriers to startup creation surrounding the initial legal formation of business ventures.
 Stripe Atlas takes the hassle out of creating a business venture by filing the paperwork to create a Delaware C-Corporation, obtain an EIN from the IRS, and opening a bank account.

 According to Stripe, "Starting a company can be needlessly complicated—lengthy paperwork, bank visits, legal complexity, numerous fees, and non-obvious decisions about what services to use.
 We built Atlas to make this easy: a tool to handle everything involved in establishing an internet business.
 It’s available to entrepreneurs everywhere."
 Startup Shell looks forward to a prosperous partnership with Stripe in this initiative.